 He unexpectedly announced the birth of his child at this timing.
 Of course, he also spoke carefully about his playing, saying, "Just like Saburo-san told me, I think that's where I need to be careful, so I don't get careless sometimes, so I'm still playing carefully."

-She currently arrives at Zozo Marine Stadium at 6am, practices until around 10pm, and then actively participates in childcare after returning home.
+Currently, she comes to Zozo Marine Stadium at 6 a.m., practices until around 10 a.m., and then actively participates in childcare after returning home.

-As usual, he will train voluntarily in Kamogawa in January with Toshiya Sato and others.
-"In recent years, I've been more conscious of using my shoulders and legs rather than going into camp at 100%, but next year I want to be in shape enough to be able to go 100% from February 1st, and be able to complete all the same training as the younger players."
-He aims to return to his position as the starting catcher next year.
+Next January, as in previous years, he will be doing his own off-season training in Kamogawa with Toshiya Sato and others.
+"For the past few years, rather than going into camp at 100%, I've been more focused on using my shoulders and legs, but next year I want to be in good enough shape to be able to go 100% from February 1st and be able to do all the same training menu as the younger players."
+He aims to regain his catcher position next year.

 Interview and text by Yuta Iwashita